Ironikus/wp-webhooks/readme.txt

 = 1.0.5: May 25, 2019 =
 * Feature: Send your triggers in different content types.
 Supported types: JSON (Default), XML, X-WWW-FORM-URLENCODE
-* Fix: Correct menu item name from "Recieve Data" to "Receive Data"
+* Fix: Correct menu item name from "Receive Data" to "Receive Data"
 * Fix: Remove sanitation from parsed user password to not change it at all (create_user and update_user trigger)
 * Dev: New filter to strip slashes on responses: wpwhpro/helpers/request_values_stripslashes
 * Dev: New filter for the new convert_to_xml function to change the prefix: wpwhpro/helpers/convert_to_xml_int_prefix